iSaluki/phhs6/content/sixth/CompSci/Theory/Networking/NetworksQs.md

 ### Baud rate

-- Higher baud rate results in higher speeds
+- Higher baud rate results in higher speeds.
+- The baud rate is the number of times per second that the electronic state of a channel can change.

+- Bit rate = baud rate x number of bits per signal

 ### Simplex

 - Faster but less reliable
+- Simplex is one way transmission

 ### Duplex

 - Slightly slower but more reliable
+- Data can flow in both directions at once
+-

 ## ADSL—Why do you never get advertised speeds?